-A brand new holiday from Heatherlea focussing on the summer wildlife of one of the most picturesque and unspoilt corners of England.
-This slow paced one centre holiday takes in the highlights of the coast, islands, uplands, farmland and forest of this beautiful region, with a range of birds and wildlife on offer, with a few visits to iconic cultural and historical sites along the way.
+A brand new holiday from Heatherlea focusing on the summer wildlife of one of the most picturesque and unspoilt corners of England.
+This slow-paced single-centre holiday takes in the highlights of the coast, islands, uplands, farmland and forest of this beautiful region, with a range of birds and wildlife on offer, with visits to iconic cultural and historical sites along the way.

 Potential Highlights of our week:

 - The Farne Islands: huge colonies of Puffins, Eider, Shag, Terns, Guillemots, Razorbill, Kittiwakes, Atlantic Grey Seals

 - Cheviot Hill Valleys: upland scenery & habitat, Dipper, Common Sandpiper, Grey Wagtail, Raven, Ring Ouzel, Wheatear, Whinchat, Buzzard, Wild Goats,

 - The Holy Island of Lindisfarne: History & Saints, peace & solitude, mudflats & waders, walks, flowers, butterflies